authomatic/authomatic/README.rst

 Contribute
 ==========

-Any contributions are of course very welcome.
+Contributions of any kind are very welcome.
 The project is hosted on `GitHub <https://github.com/peterhudec/authomatic>`_.
 If you find this library useful and are using it in your projects, please don't be shy and leave a comment about your usecase on the